Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 - **help validating project strategies**, for example regarding the roll-out: "*If meters are installed without any particular order, what is the ratio of meters whose proper operation could be directly validated at installation-time?*"

-- **quantify the costs of the system** to establish its value analysis, by evaluating the total investments costs (ex: for an installed concentrator) and operational costs (ex: for GPRS communication costs, which may be partly proportional to the actual exchanged volumes)
+- **quantify the costs of the system** to establish its value analysis, by evaluating the total investments costs (e.g. for an installed concentrator) and operational costs (e.g. for GPRS communication costs, which may be partly proportional to the actual exchanged volumes)

-- better **secure the ability of the system to evolve**, for example by evaluating *a priori* the impact of a change in the functional or technical perimeter: "*Should this new service be offered, what would be its technical feasibility (ex: in terms of embedded processing or telecom link) and what would be the consequences on the overall properties and performance of the system?*"
+- better **secure the ability of the system to evolve**, for example by evaluating *a priori* the impact of a change in the functional or technical perimeter: "*Should this new service be offered, what would be its technical feasibility (e.g. in terms of embedded processing or telecom link) and what would be the consequences on the overall properties and performance of the system?*"

 - **ease the test** of all or part of the system, for example by recreating the environment of an actual component thanks to the simulation, and by assessing the correctness of the behaviour of the component with regard to a set of test interactions, which comply or not to the specifications